nestordemeure/nestordemeure.github.io/content/about/research.md

 ---
-title: "Research"
+title: "Research I did"
 draft: false
 comments: false
 images:
 ---

-A researcher with a specialty in numerical accuracy, artificial inteligence and high performance computing.
+I am a researcher with a specialty in numerical accuracy, artificial inteligence and high performance computing.

-list of my notable publications with some description
+list of my notable publications with some description my researchgate